The Gallery

 Sat, 14th February – Sun, 26th April

-Our Spring Exhibition collection is entitled ‘Green Works’, the colour of Spring celebrated and interpreted in many ways; from the joys of collective gardening in Sarah Kirkby’s graphic lino prints to the unknown and often healing potential of a forest path or mountainside in Morna Rhys’s glorious etchings.
+Our Spring Exhibition collection is entitled ‘Green Works’, the colour of Spring celebrated and interpreted in many ways; from the joys of collective gardening in Sarah Kirby’s graphic lino prints to the unknown and often healing potential of a forest path or mountainside in Morna Rhys’s glorious etchings.
 We also welcome Emily-Kriste Wilcox to the gallery with her abstract landscape slab-built ceramic vessels and accompanying paintings.

 The Gallery and exhibition are FREE to enter, simply go through the main shop and turn left.